Performance Tables

 Independent learning is critical to the success of your child at GCSE and A-Level.
 It is our philosophy to develop the required skills within each subject as soon as students join the school.
 From day one of Year 7, there will be a 15 minute lesson preparation task set in each lesson – that means 5 tasks set per day.
 Longer pieces of assessed homework in the form of essays, projects, assessments and presentations will also be set fortnightly.
 The combination of lesson preparation tasks, to be completed each evening, and longer more developed pieces of work will ensure your child develops the independent learning habits required to succeed as they develop academically.
 Each core subject will outline a series of tasks to be completed independently of school.
 These will be called Level 4 Tasks and are designed to stretch students and encourage curiosity within each subject.

-Financial information can be found on Twyford CofE Academies Trust.
+Financial information including the Gender Pay Gap report can be found on Twyford CofE Academies Trust.

 Parent View is an online facility that allows parents to give their views about Twyford CofE High School at any time during the school year.